Marine Fungi: Nature's Hidden Allies in the Fight Against Plastic Pollution

 Ecological Impact: Studying how introducing fungi might affect marine ecosystems.

-Researchers are exploring genetic engineering to boost enzyme efficiency and partnerships with waste management companies for pilot projects.
+Researchers are exploring genetic engineering to enhance enzyme efficiency and collaborating with waste management companies on pilot projects.

 How You Can Support Progress